srees1988/srees1988.github.io/_pages/about.md

 Academically, I am an Electronics Engineering bachelor with a postgraduate degree in Information Technology & Strategic Marketing from University of Technology, Sydney (Outstanding International Students Award Holder in 2014 & 2015).
 Apart from my academic and professional life, I am keenly interested in traveling, soccer, skydiving, and metaphysics.
 Being a Permanent Resident (PR), I am entitled to stay and work full-time in Australia & New Zealand.

 That pretty much sums up my story in a nutshell!
-Thank you for viewing my profile.
-I can be reached either through my portfolio in GitHub or by Linkedin at linkedin.com/in/srees1988/
+I can be reached either through my portfolio in [GitHub](https://github.com/srees1988) or in [Linkedin](https://linkedin.com/in/srees1988/)

 Cheers